 I wish I owned a jackhammer.
-Yes, I’d hate the noise, the fumes, and I surely lack the brute strength it would require.
-But it would come in oh-so handy right now.
+Yes, I’d hate the noise and the fumes, and I surely lack the brute strength it would require.
+But it would come in oh-so-handy right now.
 After months of weather so parched my internal organs cracked, the first rain of any substance fell like manna from heaven over the last two days.
-It pained me that I could do more than stand agape in the front yard—until the stares from the neighborhood dog walkers drove me back inside.
+It pained me that I could do more than stand agape in the front yard, collecting drops on my outstretched tongue—until the stares from the neighborhood dog walkers drove me back inside.

 I do what I can to help, diverting my fruit & veggie wash water out into the yard (even as I dream of a gray water system).
 My hope that these minuscule contributions could benefit such a great tree at all is delusional, I admit.
 But such hallucinations are the duct tape that keeps me held together.